Ceazor/SheepCoin/README.md

 🐑🐶🐑🐶🐑🐶🐑🐶🐑🐶🐑🐶🐑🐶🐑🐶🐑🐶🐑🐶

 The sheepDOG is a safe place for sheep.
 He will protect them from the WOLF NFTs, but he needs to fall asleep before you can take your SHEEP.
 I takes the sheepDOG 2 days to fall asleep.
-Finally, you will need to pay 10 wGasTokens for each day you are protected by the sheepDog.
-95% of these funds goto the Mater (see below) 5% to the team.
+Finally, you will need to pay 10 Network Gas Tokens for each day you are protected by the sheepDog.
+95% of these funds goto breeding more SHEEP (see below) 5% to the team.

 💻💻💻